Refuge in Leiden

 A colony of their own

 Most Pilgrims had little trouble integrating into this dynamic, multicultural society, and as a result their leaders feared that the group would eventually lose its religious and cultural identity.
 The establishment of a private colony to which they could retreat and where they could sustain their pure faith community became an increasingly enticing solution.
-Moreover it was economically attractive for many to leave the arduous textile industry, and build up a new life and home by cultivating new lands in the wilderness of North America.
+Moreover it was economically attractive for many to leave the arduous textile industry, and build up a new life and home by cultivating new lands in North America.

 The history of the Pilgrim Fathers is closely connected with the city of Rotterdam.
 Indeed, the origin of the name Pilgrim Fathers lies in Delfshaven.
 It was there that on 22 July 1620, a group of English Puritan Calvinists led by Rev John Robinson set sail for the New World from the Middenkouskade, aboard the less than seaworthy ‘Speedwell’.